Thinking About a Pond?

 If you are thinking of installing a pond, but are not sure if your property is suitable, a pond feasibility study can be conducted.
 For a $200 fee you get a copy of the most recent aerial map, a copy of a topographic map, copy of both federal and state wetland maps, list of any streams on the site or adjacent to the site, a copy of the soil survey of the site along with a description and interpretation of the soils, and finally a yes/no determination if the site is conducive for a pond.
 If you are interested please call our office at (585) 753-7380.

 Already have a pond and having problems with it?
-Wondering if you can stock fish, reduce mosquito populations, control algae growth, control aquatic vegetation, get ride of nuisance geese, or just find you self in a pond related crisis?
+Wondering if you can stock fish, reduce mosquito populations, control algae growth, control aquatic vegetation, get ride of nuisance geese, or just find yourself in a pond related crisis?
 Click on some of the links below to find out more information on a variety of pond subjects.
 If you still have questions call (585) 753-7380.
 Site consultations for pond related issues are $30.00 per hour (with a minimum of two hours per visit).

 Winter Pond Recommendations